benbuzz790/bots/ROADMAP.md

 This philosophy translates into concrete priorities:

 **Phase 1 focuses on standards and foundations** because these are force multipliers.
-MCP integration doesn't just add features—it adds an entire ecosystem.
-OpenTelemetry doesn't just remove print statements—it makes the system observable and debuggable.
-Branch protection doesn't just prevent bad commits—it ensures every change meets quality standards.
+MCP integration doesn't just add features-- it adds an entire ecosystem.
+OpenTelemetry doesn't just remove print statements-- it makes the system observable and debuggable.
+Branch protection doesn't just prevent bad commits--it ensures every change meets quality standards.

 **Phase 2 builds on these foundations** with features that leverage the standards.
 Once we have MCP, expanding providers via LiteLLM becomes trivial.
 Once we have OpenTelemetry, making the CLI prettier with real-time progress indicators becomes straightforward.
 Once we have proper configuration, adding plugin support becomes natural.